 E0016 - Relative URIs - WSDL does not adequately specify the use of relative URIs for the following: wsoap11:body/@namespace, wsoap11:address/@location, wsdl:import/@location, xsd:schema/@targetNamespace and xsd:import/@schemaLocation.
 Their use may require further coordination; see XML Base for more information.CORE

-These extensibility points are listed, along with any extensibility points from other sections of this Profile, in
+These extensibility points are listed, along with any extensibility points from other sections of this Profile, in Appendix A.

 Required Description